Loewner chains and evolution families on parallel slit half-planes: Introduction

 In this paper, we present natural definitions of Loewner chains and evolution families \emph{on finitely multiply-connected domains} in $\mathbb{C}$ and develop a general theory on these families.
 In particular, we deduce their evolution equations, \emph{Komatu--Loewner differential equations}.
 Our results will thus extend classical ones in terms of the connectivity of underlying domains.
 Let us first review the relevant studies that motivate our work.

-Let $D \subset \mathbb{H}$ be a domain whose complement $\mathbb{H} \setminus D$ is the union of $N (\geq 1)$ line segments \footnote{We assume that none of the segments reduces to a point.} parallel to the real axis.
+Let $D \subset \mathbb{H}$ be a domain whose complement $\mathbb{H} \setminus D$ is the union of $N (\geq 1)$ disjoint line segments parallel to the real axis.
+(We assume that none of the segments reduces to a point.)
 Such a domain is called a \emph{parallel slit half-plane}.
-It is known (see Courant~\cite[Theorem~2.3]{Co50} for example) that any non-degenerate \footnote{A multiply connected domain $E$ is said to be non-degenerate if none of the connected components of $\hat{\mathbb{C}} \setminus E$ reduces to a point.
-Here, $\hat{\mathbb{C}}$ is the Riemann sphere.} $(N+1)$-connected domain can be mapped conformally onto some parallel slit half-plane with $N$ slits.
+It is known that any non-degenerate \footnote{A multiply connected domain $E$ is said to be non-degenerate if none of the connected components of $\hat{\mathbb{C}} \setminus E$ reduces to a point.
+Here, $\hat{\mathbb{C}}$ is the Riemann sphere.} $(N+1)$-connected domain can be mapped conformally onto some parallel slit half-plane with $N$ slits; see Courant~\cite[Theorem~2.3]{Co50} for example.
 For this reason, we choose parallel slit half-planes as a canonical form of multiply connected domains in this paper.

 The Komatu--Loewner equation was studied for one-parameter families of \emph{slit-mappings} in a series of papers~\cite{BF04, BF06, BF08} written by Bauer and Friedrich.
 By definition, a slit \footnote{This ``slit'' is different from a parallel ``slit'' of $D$.} of $D$ is a simple curve $\gamma \colon [0, T) \to \overline{D}$ with $\gamma(0) \in \partial \mathbb{H}$ and $\gamma(0, T) \subset D$.
 For each $t \in (0, T)$, there exists a unique conformal mapping $g_t$ that maps the $(N+1)$-connected domain $D \setminus \gamma(0, t]$ onto a parallel slit half-plane $D_t$ under the hydrodynamic normalization